-These light and airy cardamom oat muffins are gluten free, dairy free, and low in sugar, making them well-suited for a variety of diets.
+These light and airy cardamom oat muffins are gluten-free, dairy-free, and loaded with flavor.
 Cardamom is one of my favorite spices.
-It’s commonly used in Scandinavian baked goods, such as cardamom cake and bullar.
+It’s commonly used in Scandinavian baked goods, such as cardamom cake or rolls.

 As you know, I also love muffins.
 I love that:

 - they provide little portions,

 - they can be packed with nutrition,

 So it seemed only logical to create a cardamom muffin recipe!
 (Since this post was first written I have created two more cardamom muffin recipes: Strawberry Cardamom Oat Muffins and Cardamom Carrot Zucchini Muffins).